openfoodfacts/scrypt-password-hash-provider/README.md

 We will need to ensure that all of the current OFF locales are covered with suitable translations.

 Note that the default account theme, keycloak.v3, doesn't support localization properly.
 This is [fixed](https://github.com/keycloak/keycloak/issues/22507) but won't be available until verison 24.0.0.

+[ ] Setup Crowdin yaml and GitHub actions
+[ ] Ensure language parameter is passed to Keycloak and back to calling app

 ## Fields